All of our volunteer positions have been filled for the 2014 Back Roads Century.

 Rest Stops - The tasks at all of our rest stops are very similar.
 You'll serve food to riders, refill water coolers, mix Gatorade, etc. The duties vary somewhat between stops due to the specific food we'll be serving.

-Clarke County High School Rest Stop - am or pm shifts - This is our ride start and finish, therefore this rest stop will serve food and drinks from early in the morning to late in the evening.
+Clarke County Fairgrounds - am or pm shifts - This is our ride start and finish, therefore this rest stop will serve food and drinks from early in the morning to late in the evening.
 There are a variety of shifts available.

 South Jefferson Park - Morning Only - This rest stop is only open in the morning.
 You'll be able to ride in the afternoon if you volunteer here.